We say goodbye to Dresden,

 Some Intrepid Businesses on the Road to Prague

 We reach the border of the Czech Republic https://followsummer.com/?s=Czechin about an hour and a half and after we are pulled over, our passports inspected, we enter a whole different landscape.
 All of a sudden there are mountains, some with sharp peaks, sheltering small castles on them.
 Stretching fields of hay and straw and corn lie in front of us.
 Many other things reveal themselves to us as we drive through the small towns that dot the road to Prague.
 Dilapidated buildings, many still windowless and grey, left over from the Communists.
 Some of these buildings hold intrepid businesses: brothels with young (and not so young) Czech women scantily dressed selling their wares on the highway outside these hamlets and on the quiet main streets inside, many of them beside seemingly blind local residents.
 Suddenly, Sunday morning has taken on a different feel.
 Many of the women try to wave us over as we drive by.
 We wave back and keep on our way into the city.

 An Intoxicating City Beckons

 We wander back across the bridge and choose a riverside restaurant for a quick beer in the setting sun.
-Then we cross the river again, find a traditional “beer and Czech food” dinner in Malá Strana before heading for home and sleep.
+Then we cross the river again and find a traditional “beer and Czech food” dinner in Malá Strana before heading home and sleep.